lofim/pob-skill-tree-extractor/README.md

 ## Roadmap

 - [x] make the app take pastebin as parameter instead of base64 encoded content
+- [x] extract latest version of the skill tree by default
+- [ ] configure which version of skill tree to extract
 - [ ] create a web version instead of cmd line app (compile to webassembly)
-- [ ] extract latest version of the skill tree by default
-- [ ] configure which version of skill tree to extract

 ## Notes

-- tries to extract a skill tree of version 3_13
+- tested with skill tree of version 3_13